 There are high levels of tribal fighting in Hela and Southern Highlands provinces.
 If you’re planning to travel there, you should take greater care than usual and consider enhanced security precautions.

 Outbreaks of tribal violence may occur anywhere with little warning and may escalate very quickly.
 You should avoid large crowds and public gatherings as they may turn violent.
 See Crime

-There is a high level of serious crime.
+There is a high level of serious and violent crime.
 Law and order is poor or very poor in many parts of the country.
 Pay close attention to your personal security, particularly after dark, and monitor the media for possible new security risks.
-See Crime and Local Travel
+See Safety and security

 Carjacking is an ever present threat, particularly in Port Moresby and Lae.
 Lock car doors and keep windows up at all times.
-If possible travel in convoy after dark.
+If possible travel in convoy or with a security escort after dark.
 See Crime

 UK health authorities have classified Papua New Guinea as having a risk of Zika virus transmission.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

 Papua New Guinea is prone to seasonal natural disasters including tropical cyclones and flash flooding.
 Monitor the latest weather reports.
 See Natural disasters

 Monsoon season in Papua New Guinea runs from November to May.
 This could lead to flooding and landslides.
 See Natural disasters